 However, at no time should any threat be regarded as a false alarm.

-The following guide will be useful:
+The following guide will be useful if you receive a bomb threat call:

 - Keep the caller on the line as long as possible.
 Ask the caller to repeat the message.